DEFINITION 6’s Tips for a Successful Satellite Media Tour

 - Never Underestimate the Importance of B-Roll: TV is a visual medium, and images are critical when producing a compelling segment.
 Good visuals help tell your story and help your story make it to air.
 Commercial shoots and raw footage are always a great option.
 If you don’t have them, the team at DEFINITION 6 can create them.

-- Setting the Stage: Producers want an SMT that is visually appealing and lends itself to your spokesperson or topic.
+- Setting the Stage: Producers want a satellite media tour that is visually appealing and lends itself to your spokesperson or topic.
 Props or even out of a studio are a great way to gain producers’ interest.